 I hope you found some helpful ideas for lists to keep in your planner!

-If you are looking for the perfect daily planner, I rounded up several suggestions in my post: 11 Top Picks for Daily Planners for 2019.
+If you are looking for the perfect daily planner, I rounded up several suggestions in my post: 11 Top Picks for Daily Planners.

 Have a wonderful week!